Skip to main content

 If you have a more complex risk profile a separate and specific Professional Indemnity Insurance policy may be required.

-As the organiser of a single one-off event there are several key aspects when it comes to insurance and risk management to be considered.
 Our Community & Family Event Public & Products Liability policy will protect you against claims for personal injury or property damage against your organisation by members of the public who attend your one off event.
-While in our experience Event Public Liability is the most commonly known type of cover, there are others to be considered that will broaden your protection, such as Event Cancellation insurance.

-At LCIS we appreciate all the effort, including time and money, our clients put into organising their events and it’s because of this we recommend client who are organisaing an event to consider Event Cancellation insurance.
-This type of cover can protect your organisation’s financial investment should adverse weather or other unforeseen circumstances that are beyond your control cause cancellation, abandonment, postponement or interruption of your event.
+This type of cover can help protect your organisation’s financial investment should adverse weather or other unforeseen circumstances that are beyond your control cause cancellation, abandonment, postponement or interruption of your event.
 This policy can cover the financial loss suffered by your organisation as a result of these situations.

-The most common type of market stallholder insurance is public liability, or as we provide, public and products liability.
-As a stallholder it is really important you have both Public & Products Liability.
-Some insurers provide only public liability which means you are not covered for the products you sell.
+Some insurers provide only 'Public Liability' which means you are not covered for the products you sell.
 This is really important because if your products injure someone, cause someone to become ill, or damage property you could be found liable.
-Without the products liability component in the policy you do not have any cover for risks associated with being a market stallholder.
+Without the 'Products Liability' component in the policy you do not have any cover for risks associated with being a market stallholder.

-Arranging insurance policies to cover your risks is not proper risk management.
+Arranging insurance policies to cover your risks is not proper Risk Management.
 While insurance is an important component of risk management, by transferring the risk, it does not necessarily mean you have adequately managed the risks.
-Put it this way, would you rather have your house burn down and have insurance pay to have it re-built, or not have your house burn down in the first place but still have a risk transfer mechanism there just in case it did.
+Put it this way, would you rather have your house burn down and have insurance pay to have it rebuilt, or not have your house burn down in the first place but still have a risk transfer mechanism there just in case it did.
 If you’d prefer the latter, which most do, then consider the things you can do to prevent your house from burning down.
 This is risk management.

 Community groups and organisations have an obligation to identify risks and hazards in relation to their activities.
 As groups grow, change and mold so do their risks.
-This is why risk management should be an on-going priority for your organisation.
+This is why risk management should be an ongoing priority for your organisation.
 Minimising risks will help you to maintain a safe environment for your members and members of the public who come into contact with your organisation.

 Risk management is the process of identifying, analysing and responding to risk throughout your organisation or event.
 Proper risk management needs control of possible risk types and is proactive rather than reactive.
 Our basic Risk Management Principles & Processes can help guide you through this process.